 - Children's developing bodies can be particularly sensitive to toxic exposure during certain critical growth stages, especially when children are exposed to chemicals known to cause developmental effects.

 - Children weigh less than adults.
 As a result, when children and adults swallow or inhale the same amount of chemicals, children receive a greater dose than adults.

 - Young children often put things in their mouths.

-- Because they often play on the ground, they are more likely to eat contaminated soil.
-Because children play outdoors more than adults, they are more likely to come into contact with contaminated soils and to inhale greater amounts of airborne pollutants.
+- Because children often play outdoors and on the ground, they are more likely than adults to come into contact with contaminated soils by eating soil and breathing in airborne pollutants.

 Safe siting for child care facilities looks at four elements: